microsoft/TemplateStudio/docs/newitem.md

 # New item commands

-The commands in the right-click menu allows you to generate a new item and integrate it with your project.
+The commands in the right-click menu allow you to generate a new item and integrate it with your project.

 It is possible to add: